-Revenues (excluding transfers) were above budget estimates in total by \$10,073,767 for the fiscal year.
-This increase was mostly related to sales tax and ad valorem tax coming in higher than budget by \$6,224,283 and \$310,739 respectively.
-The City also received \$1,484,277 higher than estimated for ABC Revenues.
-The general fund revenues continue to receive positive impacts from the pandemic and economy mostly in sales tax revenues as these continue to increase and were up 13.2% from the prior year.
-Also, changes to the economy have resulted positively to interest rates as there has been an increase in earnings from investments bringing in \$134,012, an increase of \$89,301 from the prior year as well as a return of activity in City services and recreational participation increasing revenues over budget in these areas by \$536,541.
-Miscellaneous revenue from sale of assets and insurance reimbursement from damage caused by Hurricane Florence in September 2018 increased by \$1,290,165.
-The revenue from Powell Bill came in higher by \$260,277.
-The City continued to receive lower than expected revenues from the State Utility franchise and telecommunication taxes as businesses continue to change the way they operate.
+Revenues (excluding transfers) were above budget estimates in total by \$7,881,933 for the fiscal year.
+This increase was mostly related to investment earnings, sales tax and ad valorem tax coming in higher than budget by \$2,063,245, \$2,197,852, and \$1,184,198, respectively.
+The City also received \$1,425,666 higher than estimated for ABC Revenues.
+The general fund revenues continue to receive positive impacts from growth and the economy as sales tax revenues and investment earnings have resulted positively from the prior year as well as an increase of activity in City services and recreational participation increasing revenues over budget in these areas by \$556,883.
+Miscellaneous revenue from sale of assets and insurance reimbursement increased by

+\$342,504.
+The City continued to receive lower than expected revenues from the telecommunication taxes as businesses continue to change the way they operate.

-Expenditures (excluding transfers) in the General Fund were \$9,600,791 less than the \$124,780,557 amended budget.
-The City experienced levels below the authorized budget in salaries and benefits due to continued high turnover and record vacancies as well as other operational expenditures such as utilities and insurance coverages.
-The reductions in expenditures include the continued impact from the pandemic as the City staff trainings were mostly held through video conference connections in place of in-person experiences.
-City operational expenses related to professional service contracts were also below budget, some related to delays in processes that reduced this need.
+Expenditures (excluding transfers) in the General Fund were \$6,493,454 less than the \$126,211,654 amended budget.
+The City experienced levels below the authorized budget in salaries and benefits due to continued vacancies as well as other operational expenditures such as utilities and insurance coverages.
+The reductions in expenditures include the lingering adjustments from the pandemic as several of the City staff trainings continue to be held through video conference connections in place of in-person experiences.

 Proprietary Funds.
 The City of Wilmington's proprietary funds provide the same type of information found in the business-type activities of the government-wide statements but in more detail.
 The major enterprise funds are the Recycling and Trash Services Fund, Storm Water Management Fund and Parking Facilities Fund.
-Unrestricted net position of the Recycling and Trash Services Fund, Storm Water Management Fund, and the Parking Facilities Fund at the end of the fiscal year amounted to \$3,421,305, \$30,365,593, and \$7,256,905, respectively.
-These balances are all in-line with the previous year except for the Recycling and Trash Services Fund which had a decrease related to a transfer to the Fleet Replacement Fund of \$1.8 million to purchase nine new refuse trucks.
-The unrestricted net position of the non-major Golf enterprise fund totaled \$80,763.
-This is a decrease over the prior year as the golf course renovated the clubhouse this year which increased the value of their capital assets.
+Unrestricted net position of the Recycling and Trash Services Fund, Storm Water Management Fund, and the Parking Facilities Fund at the end of the fiscal year amounted to \$3,114,245, \$26,064,197, and \$7,740,408, respectively.
+These balances are all in-line with the previous year except for the Storm Water Fund which had a decrease related to the increase in capitalization of drainage assets.
+The unrestricted net position of the non-major Golf enterprise fund totaled \$727,848.
+This is an increase over the prior year as the golf course continues to have increased activity, bringing in higher revenue.

-Capital Asset, Leases, and Debt Administration
+Capital Assets, Leases, and Debt Administration

 Capital assets.
-The City of Wilmington's investment in capital assets for its governmental and business-type activities as of June 30, 2022, was \$553,996,694 (net of accumulated depreciation).
-These assets include buildings, roads and bridges, drainage improvements, land, rights-of-ways and easements, park facilities, machinery and equipment, vehicles, and software.
+The City of Wilmington's investment in capital assets for its governmental and business-type activities as of June 30, 2023, was \$584,461,976 (net of accumulated depreciation).
+These assets include buildings, roads and bridges, drainage improvements, land, rights-of-ways and easements, park facilities, machinery and equipment, vehicles, software, and right to use assets for leases and IT subscriptions.